Cherishing Your Baby’s First Christmas

 Even if your little one is too young for solid food, you can still include him in the baking process!
 You can wear your baby, or place him in an infant bouncer chair or swing, and let him observe all the sights, sounds, and smells of holiday cooking!

 If your little one is old enough for solid food (6-12 months old), you can make a special holiday recipe together!
-If your baby is just starting solids, you can do a Christmas color themed meal using red foods or green foods for a festive baby food puree!
+If your baby is just starting solids, you can do a Christmas color-themed meal using red foods or green foods for a festive baby food puree!
 Some ideas for red foods are apples and beets.
 Some green foods that you can easily puree are green beans, peas, and broccoli.
 Bake some cute cookies for them to enjoy on their first Christmas morning!

 If you’re doing baby-led weaning, you can also make your little one a holiday treat using appropriately-sized pieces of table foods.
 Check Pinterest for adorable holiday baby-friendly food ideas!